Inkspiredotcom/Inkspiredotcom/README.md

 ## Hi there 👋

-I'm Sunsiddharaj, the builder behind **Inkspireddotcom**—a shirt printing brand that turns ideas into wearable art.
+I'm Sunsiddharaj, the builder behind **Inkspireddotcom**—a shirt printing brand that turns ideas into wearable art!
 I code, design, and debug entirely on mobile (Android gang 💪), and I love making forms that actually work for real people.

 - 🛠️ I’m currently working on: a public order form for custom shirt designs